BushraAlabsi/feature_requests/README.md

 now the application is running on localhost:5000

 ## Running Tests
-make sure to go through setting up enviroment before continuing on tis section
+make sure to go through [Setting Up Enviroment](#setting-up-environments) before continuing on this section

 To run the test, from within the root directory:

 `` python manage.py test ``

+## Infrastructure
+1. **AWS EC2:** The app is running on an AWS EC2 instance.
+2. **Ubuntu 18.04 LTS:** The OS used is the Ubuntu 16.04 provided by AWS.
+3. **Database**: The MySQL production instance is running on the same machine.
+4. **Static Files**: No service like AWS S3 or CDN is being used.